 In that case, it was more because Jack was being pragmatic than evil.
 As he points out later, the only things that matter in the world "are what a man can do and what a man can't do", and points out that if he'll die in fair combat, "well then, that's not much incentive for me to fight fair, now is it?"

 Phillip: You are killing her!
 Blackbeard: I'm a bad man.

 Bluto in the Popeye film, who has a song number boasting of his being mean.

-In Prisoners, Holly Jones is revealed as one of these, doing what she does (kidnapping and murdering children) to "crusade against god."
+In Prisoners, Holly Jones is revealed as one of these - and a pretty messed up one to boot - doing what she does (kidnapping and murdering children) to "crusade against god."

 Lampshaded and then fully embraced by Tony Montana in Scarface in the restaurant scene.

 You're all a bunch of assholes, you know why?
 You don't have the guts to be what you want to be.
 You need people like me!
 You need people like me so you can point your fucking fingers and say 'That's the bad guy!'
 What that make you?
 Good?
 You're not good.
 You just know how to hide.
 How to lie.
 Me?
 I don't have that problem.
 Me, I always tell the truth.
 Even when I lie.
 So say goodnight to the bad guy!

 Venom from the third film states "I like being bad.
 It makes me happy".

 In Star Wars, the Sith philosophy can be summarized thusly: 1.)
 The practicing individual is unfettered by any sort of conventional morality, laws, or system of ethics.
 They can do whatever they want, indulge in every vice, and commit unspeakable crimes (and are encouraged to do so by the texts themselves); and 2.)
 The imposition of a dictatorial system of government which muzzles the populace, crushes dissension, and reduces the people to a near slave status.